Defraggler

-Defraggler is a freemium defragmentation utility developed by Piriform Software, which can defragment individual files or groups of files on computer system.
+Defraggler is a freemium defragmentation utility developed by Piriform Software, which can defragment individual files or groups of files on computer memory systems.
 Defraggler runs on Microsoft Windows; it has support for all versions since Windows XP.
 It includes support for both IA-32 and x64 versions of these operating systems.

 Overview

 Defraggler can defragment individual files, groups of files (in a folder) or an entire disk partition, either by the user's command or automatically on a schedule.
 It supports FAT32, NTFS, and exFAT.
 It can also be installed as a portable application on a USB flash drive.
 Defragmentation of RAID disks is also supported, although no details are supplied.

 Defraggler was given a 5/5 star rating from Softpedia.
 In Lifehacker's Hive Five for Best Disk Defragmenter, Defraggler received first place.